This is a look at the Lebron James Logo and His History

 When NBA players become as famous as LeBron James, they extend beyond a basketball player and become something of a brand all on their own.
 It’s only natural, then, that LeBron James would have his own logo representing the brand that he has created.

 In this article, we’ll take a look at LeBron James’s astounding history and the origins of his now-famous logo design.

 Born in 1984, LeBron James started enjoying the national spotlight at a very young age after he was listed as the top high school basketball player in the country while playing for St. Vincent–St. Mary High School in Akron, Ohio.
 After being touted as a future NBA superstar right out of high school, LeBron was drafted by the Cleveland Cavaliers in 2003 as the first overall draft pick.

 LeBron’s superstar qualities were immediately put on display in the NBA, and he was awarded the NBA Rookie of the Year award after his first season with the Cavaliers.
-During his time at Cleveland, LeBron went on to rack up numerous other accolades including the NBA Most Valuable Player Award in 2009 and 2010.
-However, one accolade that LeBron did not earn at Cleveland was a championship.
-Falling short of expectations set by the media, fans, and himself by not winning a championship, LeBron decided to sign with the Miami Heat in what is largely regarded as one of the most controversial free agent decisions in sports history.
+During his time at Cleveland, LeBron went on to rack up numerous other accolades, including the NBA Most Valuable Player Award in 2009 and 2010.
+However, one honor that LeBron did not earn at Cleveland was a championship.
+Falling short of expectations set by the media, fans, and himself by not winning a championship, LeBron decided to sign with the Miami Heat in what is largely regarded as one of the most controversial free-agent decisions in sports history.

 Regardless of the controversy, though, the move to Miami was one that earned LeBron the thing he wanted most – an NBA championship.
 In fact, LeBron earned back-to-back NBA championships at Miami during the 2012 and 2013 seasons.